tanasegabriel/le/test/README.md

 Then you can run the tests with:

     cd le/test && virtualenv env && source env/bin/activate && pip install -r requirements.pip && ./tests.sh

+Pylint can also be run on the docker container with:

+    cd le && pylint src